How We Fact Check:

 It is always a good sign if the company has collaborated with licensed nutritionists, dietitians or medical doctors to develop their system or product.

-Here at Dietspotlight our articles are medically reviewed by nutrition and diet experts such as Anthony Dugarte MD, Devon Golem RD, Erin Peisach, RDN, Roxanne Moore RDN, Natalie Rizzo RD, Danielle Omar RDN, and Arlene Semeco RDN.
+Here at Dietspotlight, our articles have been medically reviewed by nutrition and diet experts such as Anthony Dugarte MD, Devon Golem RD, Erin Peisach, RDN, Roxanne Moore RDN, Natalie Rizzo RD, Danielle Omar RDN, and Arlene Semeco RDN.

 What is the cost of the product?
 With supplements, what is the cost per serving?
 How does that cost compare to that of competitors?